mzazon/awesome-cloud-projects/aws/generating-speech-amazon-polly/generating-speech-amazon-polly.md

    echo "✅ Retrieved available voices and their capabilities"
    ```

    This inventory reveals the full spectrum of voice options available for your applications.
 Neural voices like Joanna, Matthew, and Amy provide superior quality for customer-facing applications, while standard voices offer cost-effective solutions for internal tools and high-volume use cases.
+The newest generative voices deliver the most human-like, emotionally engaged conversational experiences.

 2. **Generate Basic Text-to-Speech Audio**:

    Text synthesis forms the foundation of voice-enabled applications, converting written content into audio streams that enhance accessibility and user engagement.
 Amazon Polly's synchronous synthesis API provides real-time speech generation with sub-second latency, making it ideal for interactive applications like chatbots, navigation systems, and voice assistants.
-The choice between standard and neural engines affects both quality and cost.
+The choice between standard and neural engines affects both quality and cost significantly.

    ```bash
    # Synthesize speech using standard voice